As a leaseholder, you are usually allowed to sublet your property as long as you are not a leaseholder at Singletree.

 Your responsibilities as a landlord

-As a landlord, you must meet legal safety requirements, including gas and electrical safety checks.
+As a landlord, you must meet legal safety requirements, including carrying out gas and electrical safety checks.
 Find more information on the Landlords and Agents pages.

 All privately rented properties in Oxford City Council’s jurisdiction must have a licence.
 Learn more about Selective Licensing and how to apply.